vinifborgess/vinifborgess/README.md

 ### Repositories

 All of the officially code supported by Vinícius Borges are housed in this account.
-Some of the main repositories are:

- • Source code for the main projects is stored in their exactly repositories.
+The source code for the main projects is stored in their exactly repositories.

- • Explore the latest titles, plus a growing collection of great projects across the repository.
+### Explore the latest titles, plus a growing collection of great projects across the repository.

 <div align="center">
   <a href="https://roboflow.com/?ref=ultralytics">